 - WebSci_App_Remarketing – a remarketing campaign for people who were on the apps page, but didn’t download any of them.

 - WebSci_GDN_Remarketing – for people who were on the site or watched a video on the YouTube channel, but, didn’t take any targeted action, for example, they didn’t subscribe to the “Free Training Program”.

 - WebSci_GDN – GDN campaign for keywords, interests and topics for those who fit our target audience.

 - WebSci_GDN_Similar audiences – GDN campaign for a look-alike audience like those who made a conversion with us, namely, they downloaded a test brochure or a course at precisionstriking.com.
 Look-alike audiences are automatically created by Google Ads when enough data appears in the account.

 Preliminary analysis of the business, setting clear objectives and continuously fine-tuning advertising campaigns generated 2186 conversions with an average cost of 2.12 CAD.
 Working with Google Analytics and optimizing campaigns led us to identify the most profitable advertising channels and discontinue the less effective ones, which helped to increase the client’s business indicators 📈.

 Effective advertising not only brings in profit but also helps to draw the right conclusions for planning further.
-A competent setup for contextual advertising and working with analytics allowed us and the customer to investigate the sports business more deeply, such as where the audience comes from and why, what they look for, and what they buy.
+A competent setup for PPC advertising and working with analytics allowed us and the customer to investigate the sports business more deeply, such as where the audience comes from and why, what they look for, and what they buy.
 The client received not only customized campaigns to work with further but also important indicators: advertising costs, cost per lead, and cost of conversion.
 By Knowing how much it costs to attract a customer and which channels of doing so are the most profitable, you can more effectively manage an advertising budget.